About the ExxonMobil Dental Plan

-You are responsible for ending coverage with Benefits Administration when your enrolled spouse or family member is no longer eligible for coverage.
+You are responsible for ending coverage with the ExxonMobil Benefits Service Center when your enrolled spouse or family member is no longer eligible for coverage.
 If you do not complete your change within 60 days, any contributions you make for ineligible family members will not be refunded.

 For employees and eligible family members, if your participation in any group health plan (e.g., Medical, Dental, Vision), to which ExxonMobil contributed, was suspended for non-payment of required contributions, in order to enroll in this Plan you must repay all required contributions retroactively to the date of suspension.
 If you are a retiree and have missed payments during 2021, contact immediately the ExxonMobil Benefits Service Center (EMBSC) for guidance in order to regularize your situation before year end.

-Effective January 1, 2022, cancellation and reinstatement process for retirees in any group health plan - - Dental, Vision, any of the ExxonMobil Retiree Medical Plan (EMRMP) options - will be as follows:
+Cancellation and reinstatement process for retirees, eligible family member of a retiree or a survivor participating in Dental, Vision, and/or any of the ExxonMobil Retiree Medical Plan (EMRMP) options (together or separately, the Retiree Health Plans)- will be as follows.

 Cancellation of Retiree Health Plans due to non-payment of premiums:

 Cancellations due to non-payment of plan premiums will be prospective, with a 3 month grace period starting 1st month of unpaid contributions, so participants may pay owed contributions within that grace period to avoid cancellation.
 For example, if retiree has not made payments for their January, February, and March premiums during that 3 month timeframe, coverage will be cancelled effective April 1.